mgorav/RecordService-DockerJenkinsPortainerStageMonitorAws/README.md

   ### APM - StageMonitor
   This service also provide self monitoring capabilities using open source APM framework - [stagemonitor](http://www.stagemonitor.org).
   No java agent is required to be configured.
-When Nike Record Service starts, it automatically kicks in, as shown in the swagger UI below:
+When  Record Service starts, it automatically kicks in, as shown in the swagger UI below:

   ![alt text](./images/StagemonitorSwagger.png)